-Your devices continue to function well after an EOL/EOSL date.
-Despite what mayhem awaits you according to the original equipment manufacturer (OEM), your devices will continue to function well after an EOL or EOSL date arrives.
-You don’t need to pull the plug on your hardware, because you have the option to extend the life of your equipment and save money along the way using third-party maintenance (TPM) coverage.
+Your devices continue functioning well after an EOL/EOSL date.
+Despite what mayhem awaits you according to the original equipment manufacturer (OEM), your devices continue functioning well after an EOL or EOSL date arrives.
+You don’t need to pull the plug on your hardware because you have the option to extend the life of your equipment and save money along the way using third-party maintenance (TPM) coverage.

 What is End of Life?

-End of Life (EOL) meaning: The OEM will no longer market, sell or update your equipment after a certain date.
-These dates are determined by Cisco, IBM, HPE, etc., and come into effect at different times depending on the system.
+End of Life (EOL) meaning: The OEM will no longer market, sell, or update your equipment after a certain date.
+These dates are determined by Cisco, IBM, HPE, etc. and go into effect at different times depending on the system.

 The following typically applies:

 No additional firmware, patches or upgrades will be made available

 Third-party maintenance is available for most end of life OEM equipment